-The APPG provides a useful forum for parliamentarians to meet patients and families, who are often vital to converting complicated and abstract debates to the everyday reality of people’s lives.
-It also provides the opportunities for MPs to learn about the many similar issues facing patients and their families.
-The APPG helps to give patients affected by rare, genetic and undiagnosed conditions a voice in parliament.
+The APPG provided a useful forum for parliamentarians to meet patients and families, who are often vital to converting complicated and abstract debates to the everyday reality of people’s lives.
+It also provided the opportunities for MPs to learn about the many similar issues facing patients and their families.
+The APPG helped to give patients affected by rare, genetic and undiagnosed conditions a voice in parliament.

-There are over 40 members from across the House of Commons and House of Lords who are on the APPG.
+Prior to the dissolution of Parliament on 3 May, there were over 40 members from across the House of Commons and House of Lords who were members of the APPG.
 In February 2017, the APPG held its Annual General Meeting and re-elected Ben Howlett MP as Chair, and Cheryl Gillan MP, Lord Turnberg, Baroness Neville-Jones and Lord Patel as Vice-Chairs.

 The UK Strategy for Rare Diseases was published in November 2013 and sets out 51 commitments that, if implemented, will provide those living with rare conditions with the highest possible quality of evidence-based care and treatment, regardless of where they live in the UK.
 The four countries of the UK have until 2020 to implement the 51 commitments outlined in the Strategy.
 In order to help put these into action, each country agreed to develop its own implementation plan by February 2014.
 The departments of health in Scotland, Wales and Northern Ireland have all published country specific plans that reflect their respective health service structures and priorities.
 The Department of Health in England has not developed or coordinated a plan.